abrahamvineel/part-timer/README.md

 <div>
     <h3> Add log times</h3>
-    <p>If the phone runs out of charging and log time does not get recorded, we have provided a option to the user to add the work hours</p>
+    <p>If the phone runs out of power and the log time does not get recorded, we have provided a option to the user to add the work hours manually</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/add_logtimes.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Log work notification</h3>
-    <p>When the user enters work location a notification is shown to the user with options to yes or no. We have provided prompt to the user through wich they can select if they are there to work or on any other business.
+    <p>When the user enters their work location a notification is shown to the user with the options; yes or no. We have provided a prompt to the user through which they specify whether they are there at this location to work or simply visit.
 If the user clicks on 'no' the time does not get logged.</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/log_work_notification.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Left work notification</h3>
-    <p>The user is alerted with a notification that they leave the work location.</p>
+    <p>The user is alerted with a notification that they have left the work location.</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/left_work_notification.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Log list</h3>
-   <p> List of all work hours are shown where the user can go through them and manually edit or delete if any of them is incorrectly logged</p>
+   <p> List of all work hours is shown so the user can go through them and manually edit or delete and of them if they are incorrectly logged </p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/log_list.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Checkin greater than checkout</h3>
-   <p> A pop up message is shown when the user enters checkin time greater than checkout time</p>
+   <p> A pop up message is shown when the user enters a checkin time greater than the checkout time (error handling)</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/msg_wrong_log_times.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Checkout less than checkin</h3>
-    <p>A message is shown when the user enters checkout time lesser than checkin time</p>
+    <p>A message is shown when the user enters a checkout time lesser than the checkin time (error handling)</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/checkout_less_than_checkin.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Checkin should not be equal to checkout</h3>
-    <p>A message is shown when the user enters checkin time equal to checkout time</p>
+    <p>A message is shown when the user enters a checkin time equal to checkout time (error handling)</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/checkin_checkout_not_equal.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Payment notification</h3>
-    <p>A pop message is shown saying that taxes are not included in the pay calculation</p>
+    <p>A popup message is shown saying that taxes are not included in the pay calculation</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/payment_notification.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Data already exists</h3>
-    <p>A message is shown to the user when the user tries to enter checkin and checkout times that are already present.</p>
+    <p>A message is shown when the user tries to enter a checkin and checkout time combination that is already present.</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/data_already_exists_msg.jpeg" width = 300 height = 500>
 </div>